Symbolic dynamics for three dimensional flows with positive topological entropy: Poincar e sections

-All the Poincar\'e sections in this paper will be uniform, and they will all be finite disjoint unions of connected embedded smooth submanifolds with boundary.
-Let $\partial\Lambda$ denote the union of the boundaries of these submanifolds. $\partial \Lambda$ will introduce discontinuities to the Poincar\'e map of $\Lambda$.
+All the Poincar\'e sections considered in this paper will be uniform, and each of them will be the disjoint union of finitely many embedded smooth two dimensional discs.
+Let $\partial\Lambda$ denote the union of the boundaries of these discs.
+The set $\partial \Lambda$ will introduce discontinuities to the Poincar\'e map of $\Lambda$.

 {\sc Singular set:\/} The {\em singular set} of a Poincar\'e section $\L$ is

 {\sc Regular set:\/} $\Lambda':=\Lambda\setminus\mathfrak S(\Lambda)$.